As the industry matures, small-batch craft cannabis could become the go to for connoisseurs.

 In the Canadian market, we have already seen a few examples of smaller craft growers making a name for themselves.
 Craft cannabis companies like Broken Coast Cannabis, Supreme Cannabis Company (TSX:FIRE) and Tantalus Labs have all become some of the most talked about brands in the industry while producing small batches, selling at comparatively high price points due to the tangible differences in quality.

-Cannex Capital Holdings (CSE:CNNX,OTCQX:CNXXF) is building a vertically integrated network of locally focused boutique brands, providing craft producers under the company’s umbrella with strong operations and experienced management while retaining craft growing methods and brands.
+4Front Ventures (CSE:FFNT,OTCQX:CNXXF) formerly known as Cannex Capital Holdings, is building a vertically integrated network of locally focused boutique brands, providing craft producers under the company’s umbrella with strong operations and experienced management while retaining craft growing methods and brands.
 The company has firmly established this model in its native Washington State with popular local brands like Northwest Cannabis Solutions.
 Cannex is now in the process of expanding into the emerging legal cannabis states of Illinois, Maryland, Massachusetts and Pennsylvania.
 From the company’s point of view, localized boutique branding of small-scale craft cannabis production could be the difference maker for successful cannabis brands.

 Craft cannabis producers are uniquely equipped to provide the extra attention to detail in their growing practices, creating a premium bud that looks, tastes and smells better while carrying greater potency than the competition.
 As major cannabis producers race to battle over scale, craft cannabis producers have a unique opportunity to establish brand loyalty in discerning customers.